YayL/Ferrum-Old/README.md

 ## Ferrum

-A compiled programming language based on C and Typescript.
+A compiled programming language based on C and Rust.